Why Time Travel Is More Likely to the Future Than to the Past

 Here’s proof that backward time travel will have had never been discovered in the future.
 (Note the weird grammar when writing about past events in the future).

-These visitors would have the ability to change our present, and their history.
-That would mean that we would lose total control of our present, as well as having any ability to plan for our future.
-We know that is simply not the case.
+Besides, these visitors would have the ability to change our present and their history.
+That would mean that we would cause massive changes to their future.
+That is clearly explained with the butterfly effect.

 This sensitivity is known as the butterfly effect2 derived by Edward Lorenz.
 The flapping of the wings of a butterfly can eventually affect some future event that is much more forceful, such as a hurricane.

 Small initial differences can yield widely diverging outcomes many years later.
-When you step on a bug and kill it, your action may actually cause a whole new variety of species thousands or millions of years later.
-This is because you eliminated that single insect’s hereditary evolution.
+When you step on a bug and kill it, your action could cause a whole new variety of species thousands or millions of years later.
+That is because you eliminated that single insect’s hereditary evolution.

-So you see, the point is that if we were able to go back in time, it would also be possible that we'd create a change to the past that drastically affects our existence today.
-This is why backward time travel is impossible.
+So you see, the point is that if we were able to go back in time, we would be able to create a change to the past that drastically affects our existence.

 “Time travel may be possible, but it is not practical”— Stephen Hawking